 Mechanical Technician - General Machinist (Optional Co-op)

-The curriculum includes the production, repair and modification of custom-made prototypes, special tools, dies, jigs, fixtures, gauges - as well as high-precision hand fitting, positioning, aligning and assembly techniques for stamping dies and special purpose machinery.
+The curriculum includes the production, repair and modification of custom-made components as well as high-precision fitting and assembly techniques for complex components and special purpose machinery.
 In the final term, students specialize in advanced machining practices.

 This program covers all learning outcomes for Level 1 and Level 2 of the apprenticeship program.
 Co-op students have an opportunity to be exempt from Level 1 before their co-op terms and graduates also have the opportunity to be exempt from Level 2 if they pursue a general machinist or tool making apprenticeship.
 Students do not need to be registered as apprentices to have an employer sponsor to participate in this program.